Homemade Baked Beans are tasty, inexpensive, and filling. They are great for parties and even the kids love them!

 How to Make Baked Beans in a Bean Pot

-To make beans in a bean pot, you do not need to pre-soak the beans.
-Preheat the oven to 250°F. In a medium sauce pan, combine beans and 1/4 tsp. baking soda.
+To make beans in a bean pot, preheat the oven to 250°F. In a medium sauce pan, combine beans and ¼ tsp. baking soda.
 Cover with water, bring to a boil, and simmer for 3 minutes.
-Drain the beans (reserving 3 cups of water) and place in a bean pot.
-Add remaining ingredients and bake for 5 hours.
+Drain the beans and place in a bean pot.
+Add remaining ingredients and bake 5 hours.